-NOTE: The test duration time for a Responsible Person (‘rp’) shown above in Table 4 is the total time applicable and includes the basic time for an Operator (‘op’) plus the additional time indicated in OD 504 for the Responsible Person.

 4.3.4 Skills assessment instruments

-Practical examinations to assess skills shall contain sufficient items to verify competence for each protection concept, product type and voltages as listed by the applicant and the Critical Aspects of Evidence as they align with the performance criteria specified for each Unit of Competence in OD 504, Specification for Units of Competence Assessment Outcomes.
+Practical examinations to assess skills shall contain sufficient artefactsto verify competence for each protection concept, product type and voltages as listed by the applicant and the Critical Aspects of Evidence as they align with the performance criteria specified for each Unit of Competence in IECEx OD 504.

-The minimum number and types of items in a practical examination will depend on the actions and skills to be demonstrated.
+The minimum number and types of artefacts in a practical examination will depend on the actions and skills to be demonstrated.

+Artefacts shall

+not be presented in the same configuration (note that changing included faults, changing components, application of different labels or similar small but significant changes would constitute a change of “configuration”) for the initial and subsequent assessments.

+be maintained in a state suitable for assessments however variation due to wear is permitted (multiple artefacts may be needed to provide variations representing wear)

+not be of the same configuration as used in any training activities.

 4.3.5 Assessment results